Understanding and Simplifying the Square Root of 12: A practical guide

 Dealing with Larger Numbers

 Simplifying the square roots of larger numbers might seem daunting, but the process remains the same.
-For instance, consider √720:
+As an example, consider √720:

 The key is to be methodical and persistent in breaking down the number into its prime factors.
 With practice, this process becomes much faster and more intuitive.